Kelkaal/Kelkaal/README.md

 # 👋 Hey, I am Kelechi Kalu

+## 👨‍💻 About Me

+DevOps & Cloud Engineer with a focus on automation, security, and scalable infrastructure.

+I love turning manual deployments into fully automated pipelines using Terraform, Docker, and CI/CD.
+I've deployed real production systems including a banking app and a HIPAA-compliant platform, and I enjoy solving infrastructure problems that keep products online and fast.

 Cloud & DevOps Engineer focused on deploying **secure, scalable, automated infrastructure** using:

 ✅ AWS